-Building Trust and Involvement
+Building Trust Through Engagement

 a peaceful space inc’s Environmental Holism Program (EHP) is a granular community engagement platform that provides lived-experience data collection, analyses and modeling based on authentic communication and relationship building.
 EHP is designed to involve underserved communities in comfortably co-developing community solutions on environmental health and community resilience.